SPRING OFFER – Use code SPRING30 for 30% OFF

 📊 Metrics

-Indicates a product's ranking in Amazon's sales charts within a specific category.
-A BSR #1 means that product is the best-seller in its category.
-BSR is updated frequently based on recent sales: the lower the number, the higher the relative sales volume.
-Sellers monitor BSR to evaluate product performance and estimate market demand.
-Tools like SellerMagnet Sourcer can help track BSR trends.
+Indicates a product’s ranking in Amazon’s sales charts within a specific category.
+A BSR of #1 means that product is the best-seller in its category.
+BSR is updated hourly based on recent and historical sales velocity: the lower the number, the higher the relative sales volume.
+Each product can have multiple BSR values (one per category and subcategory it belongs to).
+Sellers monitor BSR to evaluate product performance, estimate market demand, and identify trending opportunities.
+A sudden drop in BSR (lower number) signals a sales spike.
+Tools like SellerMagnet Sourcer can help track BSR trends over time and estimate monthly sales from BSR rankings.

 C